 Writing Program Standards

-The handbook used in all First-Year Writing courses is Diana Hacker’s A Pocket Style Manual, (6th ed, co-authored by Nancy Sommers, Bedford St. Martin’s).
-The manual is available in the Wellesley College Bookstore; an associated web site has exercises and quizzes for all students and instructors in FYW courses.
+The handbook used in all First-Year Writing courses is Diana Hacker’s A Pocket Style Manual, (7th ed, co-authored by Nancy Sommers, Bedford St. Martin’s).
+The manual is available in the Wellesley College Bookstore.

 The Writing Program teaches two styles for bibliographic documentation and reference: